A Gypsy Minor

 The A Gypsy Minor consists of seven notes.
 These can be described as intervals, based on semi-notes or steps on the guitar fingerboard, written as 2 - 1 - 3 - 1 - 1 - 3 - 1 from the first note to the next octave.

-The scale can be played on the guitar from different starting positions in which A functions as the root tone.
+The scale can be played on the guitar from different starting positions in which A functions as the tonic.

 The A Gypsy Minor is also referred to as the A Hungarian Minor scale.
 It should not be confused with the A Gypsy Major scale.